Skip to main content

 Do I qualify for the home office deduction?+

-What expenses can be included in the regular method?+
+What expenses count toward the regular method?+

 What documentation should I keep?+